-Despite the fact that some Frisian forenames still find their way into modern name-giving, like Doutzen, Femke, Finn, Jildou, Jitske, Sjoerd, Gemma, Dirk, etc., on the whole, authentic Frisian names are losing ground.
-It’s a shame because the name-giving culture of Frisia is actually very rich.
-In this post, we present a random collection of 153 Frisian forenames that might inspire upcoming parents to explore the richness of Frisian name-giving for more than 2,000 years.
+Despite the fact that some Frisian forenames still find their way into modern name-giving, like Doutzen, Femke, Hauk, Treintje, Finn, Jildou, Jitske, Sjoerd, Gemma, Dirk, etc., on the whole, authentic Frisian names are losing ground.
+It's a shame because the name-giving culture of Frisia is actually very rich.
+In this blog post, we present a random collection of 174 Frisian forenames that might inspire upcoming parents to explore the richness of Frisian name-giving for more than 2,000 years.

-The collection presented in this post consists of the names of Frisians we encountered when reading about the early history of Frisia.
+The collection presented in this blog post consists of the names of Frisians we encountered when reading about the early history of Frisia.
 It covers a span of a thousand years, namely from the first century AD until and including the tenth century AD.
 Sadly, we mainly found forenames of men and not as much of women (only 13).
 This is inevitable when considering the 'professions' associated with the forenames we came across: kings, bishops, abbots, saints, black- and goldsmiths, Roman imperial bodyguards, and many counts, warriors, raiders and (mercenary) soldiers.
-But we also found the occasional merchant, asega 'legal expert', slave, serf, farmer, rune writer, master of coin, abbess, and bard.
+But we also found the occasional merchant, asega 'legal expert', slave, serf, rune writer, master of coin, abbess, bard, and quite a number of farmers.
 If a woman's name is documented she is mostly 'the wife, mother, daughter or sister of'.

 For most of history, Anonymous was a woman Virginia Woolf